John Keracher: Political activism

-Keracher was arrested during the so-called Palmer Raids conducted nationwide on the night of January 2/3, 1920.
-Although many in the Justice Department continued to believe Keracher was deportable as a resident alien holding political views which ultimately advocated "force and violence," deportation proceedings against Keracher were terminated by the Bureau of Immigration of the Department of Labor in June 1920.
+In early January 1920, Keracher was arrested during the so-called Palmer Raids being conducted nationwide.
+Although many in the Justice Department believed that he, as a resident alien from Scotland, was deportable since he held political views that ultimately advocated "force and violence", deportation proceedings against him were dismissed later in the year by the Department of Labor's Bureau of Immigration.